At three I started Hebrew school Mazel Tov!

 ", and probably the most squick-worthy

 of Jewish rituals.
 It is only done for boys, when they are eight days old (it can be delayed if the baby is ill, e.g. jaundiced).
-A naming ceremony called a simchat bat may be done for baby girls on their eighth day of life instead.
+An informal ceremony called a simchat bat may be done for baby girls on their eighth day of life instead.
 The idea of a bris comes from the Bible and was commanded to Abraham way back; it symbolizes the dedication of Jews to God's will (it's more of a "deal", in fact - we do what he says and he watches over us).

 The ceremony generally takes place after morning prayers.
 The important people involved are: